Skparab1/images/README.md

 - trying figcaption with all images
   - doesnt seem to work
   - the order of objects is off
-  - tried figcaption but doesnt work
+  - tried figcaption but doesnt work (only indents)
   - text is still displayed before images